rugemii/phpasta/readme.md

 In terms of writing to a file, fwrite() function is more preferred because it keeps the resource pointer open for writing often applicable for repeated writes in case of loggers. file_put_contents function on the otherhand, is good for one time operation.
+So we're on the deletion of files, and this is unlink function.

+##### Databases

+So we're now on Databases and PDO or PHP Database Objects extension will be use for the following exercises.
+I need to make sure i have mySQL running and pdo_mysql driver installed, also look at the configuration.